 Enjoy private tours of the incredible Meteora monasteries and the well-preserved ruins at ancient Delphi, considered the center of the Earth in Greek mythology.

-Explore enchanting Ottoman-era villages among the peaks of the Pindus and, by special permission, step into a 16th-century mountain monastery.
+Explore enchanting villages that date back centuries among the peaks of the Pindus and, by special permission, step into a 16th-century mountain monastery.

 Itinerary - 9 Days